 There's nothing inherently wrong with omega-6 PUFAs, but the damage that occurs to these fats when exposed to high temperatures during refining, and then again during cooking, can be a problem.
 "When these unstable PUFAs encounter the high heat, they oxidize and break down chemically to produce dangerous new molecules such as aldehydes, 4-hydroxynonenal, cyclic amines, toxic alcohols, and toxic ketones," says Shanahan.

-When linoleic acid is consumed in excess from all sources (sunflower and other seed oils and processed foods) especially in the absence of ant-inflammatory fats like omega-3 fatty acids found in fish, it may lead to oxidative stress and other negative health effects.
+When linoleic acid is consumed in excess13 from all sources (sunflower and other seed oils and processed foods) especially in the absence of ant-inflammatory fats like omega-3 fatty acids found in fish, it may lead to oxidative stress and other negative health effects.

 But if heating high-PUFA oils like sunflower oil can create a rather undesirable cocktail of compounds, you may be wondering why it's marketed as having a high smoke point.
 Contrary to popular belief, an oil's smoke point doesn't always guarantee stability under heat.
 In fact, various studies (like this one) show that after repeated frying sessions, a higher level of harmful byproducts are produced in high-linoleic oils such as sunflower oil (smoke point 450 degrees Fahrenheit) than in high-oleic oils such as olive oil (smoke point 350 to 470 Fahrenheit).
-If you really want to cook with sunflower oil, high-oleic varieties are a more stable choice.
+If you really want to cook with sunflower oil, high-oleic varieties are a more stable14 choice.